djhmateer/djhmateer.github.io/_posts/2021-11-11-custom interactive dashboard in excel.md

 - Data source - refresh on file open, background update is off (so once only for press refresh)

 Then I'm happy to press the Refresh All button.

+## Multiple Machines

+As expected the connection url and db name are stored in the worksheet, but the username and password is not.

+To run the dashboard on anohter machine, enter the username and password, and make sure the Azure SQL allows connections from that IP address (set Firewall Rule in Azure Portal).

 ## Top 10 Pages